- 2foodtrippers Food Guide – Las Vegas Off the Strip

 Hungry for more?
 Check out our article about Downtown Las Vegas.

-Have we convinced you to plan a trip and eat at some of the best restaurants off the strip in Las Vegas?
-Click here to research the best rates for Las Vegas hotels.
+Have we convinced you to visit Las Vegas and eat off the strip?
+Click here to research the best rates for hotels in Las Vegas.

 Special thanks to Louis, Antonia and Harrison Hirsch for their spot-on suggestions and entertaining companionship during our culinary tour of Las Vegas off the strip.